amanpatel/harvest-kimai-transfer/README.md

 # Harvest to Kimai Time Entry Transfer

 A command line utility to extract time entries from Harvest and transfer them to Kimai.
+This also allows you to import tasks from Harvest and map them to the activities and projects in Kimai.
+This only works for me at present, but can be modified to work for you.

 ## Overview